Menu Close

 Be Patient

-Sexual Conversation Starts + Dirty Talk
+Sexual Conversations With Your Partner + Dirty Talk

 After starting your conversation, you can let the conversation move along naturally or you could add in some of these questions to dive deeper: